Kailyn Lowry Is Reportedly Freaking Out Over Javi Marroquin’s New Book

 “There are things in there I needed Kail’s permission to say.
 She’s obviously not happy with some of the stuff in there.
 That’s the delay right now,” Javi Marroquin explained to Radar Online on September 15.

-In her tell-all book, Kailyn Lowry took aim at her marriage to Javi Marroquin and claimed he was unsupportive of her business ventures, as well as “controlling and jealous.”
+In her tell-all book, Kailyn Lowry described her marriage to Javi Marroquin and claimed he was unsupportive of her business ventures, as well as “controlling and jealous.”
 As she explained, Javi Marroquin did things like demanding she unlock her phone and show him who she was communicating with and calling her repeatedly when she was out with her friends.

-According to Kailyn Lowry, Javi Marroquin didn’t trust her and reportedly had no reason not to.
+According to Kailyn Lowry, Javi Marroquin didn’t trust her and reportedly had no reason for doubting her.
 Still, Javi Marroquin has seemed to tell a different story in the past and hopes to share details about his marriage with fans in his upcoming book.

-Earlier this year, just weeks after Kailyn Lowry announced she was pregnant with her third child by a third man, Javi Marroquin spoke out about what fans can expect to see in his publication.
+Earlier this year, just weeks after Kailyn Lowry announced she was pregnant with her third child by a third man, Javi Marroquin spoke out about what fans can expect to read about in his book.

 “Fans can expect a story about a man who thought he figured out life,” he told Radar Online in March 2017.
 “Lies and cheating were swept beneath his nose for a long time!”

 Kailyn Lowry and Javi Marroquin got married in 2012 and welcomed their only child, three-year-old son Lincoln, the following year.
-Then, in May 2016, after Lowry suffered a miscarriage in late 2015, she and Marroquin confirmed plans for divorce.
+Then, in May 2016, after Lowry suffered a miscarriage in late 2015, she and Marroquin confirmed their plans for a divorce.

 Following their split, Kailyn Lowry and Javi Marroquin signed on to appear on Marriage Boot Camp: Reality Stars and attempted to get to the bottom of their issues.
 However, despite their efforts and many therapy sessions, Lowry and Marroquin were unable to salvage their marriage.